Factoshi/Node-Monitor/README.md

 ## Running

-Now, make sure your factomd instance is running.
+Make sure your factomd instance is running.
 Open your command line prompt and navigate to the enclosing folder.
-Then to run, type:
+To run, type:

 ```
 node monitor.js